Bond Ratings and Credit Risk

 Great Recession of 2008 Exposes More Credit Rating Mismatches

-More examples of inaccurate credit ratings have been exposed by the Great Recession of 2008.
+Many examples of inaccurate credit ratings have been exposed by the Great Recession of 2008.
 Most of these exposures to credit risk were through mortgage-backed securities (MBSs) based on subprime mortgages and through credit default swaps.
 For instance, Lehman Brothers Holdings, Inc. was rated A2 by Moody's and A by Standard & Poor's until it filed for bankruptcy on September 15, 2008.
 Most of its risk exposure were to MBSs based on subprime mortgages.

 The largest U.S. insurer, American International Group (AIG) was also rated A2 by Moody's and A- by S&P when it received an $85 billion loan from the federal government in exchange for an 80% stake on September 16, 2008 to stay afloat.
 The U.S. government feared that many other financial institutions would be jeopardized if it were not bailed out.
 It seems that AIG was selling credit default protection through credit default swaps (CDSs) where it received premiums from other financial institutions in exchange for guaranteeing against the default of the MBSs that they held.
 AIG thought that large-scale default was unlikely, so, the reasoning went, they could just collect the premiums for little risk.
-Because AIG had a stellar credit rating, it didn't have to post a lot of collateral to back up its CDSs.
+Because AIG had a stellar credit rating, it didn't have to post much collateral to back up its CDSs.
 However, the CDS contracts required more collateral if their credit rating was downgraded.
 As the toxicity of the subprime MBSs became evident, AIG's credit was downgraded, requiring them to post more collateral than they had — hence, the need for the government loan.

 Credit Rating Agencies Fail to Accurately Rate Securities based on Subprime Mortgages